rykerboeh/sql_crime_incidents/README.md

 **Conclusion**
-The Sales for Retail and Food Services in U.S.A. project provides a comprehensive analysis of sales data within the Retail and Food Services sectors.
-The use of SQL and data from the U.S. government website ensures data accuracy and reliability.
-The interactive dashboard offers a user-friendly interface to explore the data visually and gain valuable insights.
-This project is valuable for businesses, policymakers, and researchers looking to understand and leverage sales trends in the U.S.A.
+The crime incidents project aims to leverage SQL to clean and standardize a messy user-input dataset and provide general insights on crime volume and reveal potential crime trends.
+This project is valuable for policymakers, residents, and law enforcement interested in crime data of the relevant cities/disticts.

 ## Author
 - <b>[LinkedIn](https://www.linkedin.com/in/rboeh/)</b>